 Even though the median size is 4,450 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most buildings in this market are around 4 stories.
 Most buildings in this market were built in 1992 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Northeast Santa Monica folk.
+Public administration is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Northeast Santa Monica residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.